JoseLourencoFernandes/Pathfinding_Visualizer/README.md

 # Pathfinding Visualizer

 A Python project using **Pygame** to visualize different searching algorithms in a 2D grid.
 Users can interactively create obstacles, define a **start** and **goal** point, and watch the algorithm explore the grid.
+There are **two grid modes**: normal grid and weighted grid.

 ## Features
+- Main menu with mode selection
+  - Normal Grid
+  - Weighted Grid (using costs)
 - Interactive 2D grid creation
 - Start and goal point selection
 - Obstacle placement
-- Visualization of various pathfinding algorithms (BFS, DFS, A*, Dijkstra and Greedy-Best-first search)
+- Visualization of various pathfinding algorithms
+  - BFS
+  - DFS
+  - A*
+  - Dijkstra
+  - Greedy Best-First Search
 - Maze generation (using Prim's algorithm)
 - Real-time animation using **Pygame**
 - Execution time tracking for algorithms
+- **Custom costs** support via file input

 ## Installation